COVID-19 SCHOOL PROTOCOLS FOR THE SCHOOL YEAR 2021-2022

 - When your child returns to school, he/she must be fit enough to participate in all activities.
 The exception to the rule:If there is a restriction from some activity (recess or PE), a doctor's note must be provided explaining the condition and for how long the child will need to be excused.

-Hand washing or use hand sanitizer will be required:
+For children and adolescents, hand washing or use of hand sanitizer will be required:

 - On arrival and departure from the school.